akrzemi1/__sandbox__/string_view_ctor.md

 To summarize.
 The goal is to detect bugs (early, statically).
 The notion of "precondition violation" or "invalid input" is only a tool that helps detect bugs (or, assert program correctness).
 The goal is not to detect invalid inputs: it is only a means to the real goal.
 By widening contracts you render the notion of invalid input unhelpful (or less helpful) in achieving the goal of detecting bugs.

+Sometimes people worry more about hitting language-level UB than about bugs in their code.
+But bugs actually have the same dangerous characteristic as UB: if you hit them, the results are unpredictable.

 ---------
 WARNING: THE REMAINDER OF THE DOCUMENT WILL CHANGE.